wimanwifi/nginx-buildpack/readme.md

 ## Recompile nginx

 In order to recompile nginx, you need to build it on the target system that it will be running on.
-In this case we want to build it for `cedar` and `cedar-14`.
+In this case we want to build it for `cedar-14`.
 Here's how to do it:

 1. Make a local directory for the app that will be used to do the compiling and `git init` it: